MicheleMeazzini/MicheleMeazzini/README.md

 🔹 **Walksafe:** Android application that uses smartwatch sensors to detect dangerous situations and suggest safer routes to walking users.

+🔹 **IoT-Project:** IoT-based Smart Room which uses Machine Learning to self-regulate its parameters with an Energy Saving mode.

 ## 📫 Get in Touch!
 📩 **Email:** [meazzini92@gmail.com](mailto:meazzini92@gmail.com)
 🔗 **LinkedIn:** [https://www.linkedin.com/in/michele-meazzini-b17714201/](https://www.linkedin.com/in/michele-meazzini-b17714201/)